GameWyrm/OuterRelics/README.md

 You can use [New Horizons](https://github.com/Outer-Wilds-New-Horizons/new-horizons) with Outer Relics, provided the NH addons you are using do not delete major base system objects.
 Check for addons that support Outer Relics for more locations to search!

 Outer Relics is compatible with [Outer Wilds Randomizer](https://github.com/PacificEngine/OW_Randomizer), and Randomizer is actually recommended for more interesting runs!
 Note that Outer Wilds Randomizer is not compatible with New Horizons.

+## Addons
+Outer Relics supports addons!
+You can add spawn points to any New Horizons mods that support Outer Relics.
+Check the Mod Manager to see what mods support Outer Relics.

+If you want to create your own addons, check out the [Addon Guide](https://github.com/GameWyrm/OuterRelics/wiki/Addon-Guide).

+## Feedback
+If you run into a bug, or you want to suggest a new feature, [make an issue](https://github.com/GameWyrm/OuterRelics/issues) for it.

 ## Roadmap
 ![753640_20230214193403_1](https://user-images.githubusercontent.com/78181444/218913101-aa35075d-4917-48b3-afb4-013f24886669.png)